deliaconstantino/plantdwellers-2.0-backend/devlog.md

 #10
 [] fix spacing/styling on Home page
-[] fix routes/router
+[x] fix routes/router
-[] update logout to be just a click not a page change [] add option for user to create/join a home after they sign up - put on profile page, otherwise show home name [] if no home, Home page should say, you haven't added a home to your profile.
-Click here to add and link to above page [] fix login to route to profile, not logout
+[x] update logout to be just a click not a page change [] add option for user to create/join a home after they sign up - put on profile page, otherwise show home name [] if no home, Home page should say, you haven't added a home to your profile.
+Click here to add and link to above page [x] fix login to route to profile, not logout
 [] check paths and what loads with a brand new user
+[] fix styling on logout button
+[] make home nickname required or maybe all fields required?
+[x] update home check in profile
+[] re-format state for home

 # Extras